decred/dcrblog/content/posts/2019-12-12-download-hawk.md

 ## How should everyone protect themselves?

 In a perfect world, every user would be checking the hash for each download.
-They would also be making sure that the hashes are signed by a reputed source.
+They would also be making sure that the hashes are signed by a reputable source.
 And this all should be done Out-of-band.
 But sadly, we do not live in a perfect world and a small fraction of downloads are checked properly by users.

 On the project front, Decred is working towards reproducible builds for all binaries.
 This will allow community members to verify that the files being given for download match with the actual source code.